AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam built the prototype reactor intending to minimize head loss and to maximize the difference in depth between the reactor and the bucket.
 The relationship between these parameters is illustrated in [Equation 7](#Equation-7).
 The subteam aimed to minimize gas' solubility in the reactor and therefore maximize bubble formation in the reactor.

+The Testing the System section describes the subteam's methods for their attempts to fluidize the sand bed.

 ### Determining Reactor Parameters

 #### Determining Porosity of Sand

 In order to fabricate the prototype reactor, the Dissolved Gas subteam needed to determine the appropriate fluidization velocity to fluidize (i.e. suspend) the sand in the reactor.

 The fluidization velocity of the sand is dependent on the sand's density, the kinematic viscosity of water, the reactor's cross-sectional area, the height of the sand bed, and the porosity of the sand bed, as shown in [Equation 1](#Equation-1).

 To determine porosity, the subteam took the following steps, adapted from the work of [Ms. Worth](https://socratic.org/questions/how-do-scientists-measure-the-porosity-of-soil).

 The subteam acquired silica sand from the AguaClara laboratory.
 The subteam measured the volume of the sand ($V_{sample}$) in a graduated cylinder.
 In a second graduated cylinder, the subteam measured an excess volume of water.
 Then, water from the second graduated cylinder was poured over the sand in the first graduated cylinder until the top of the meniscus was level with the sand bed.
-Next, the volume of water added to the sand ($V_{pore}$) was determined by subtracting the final volume from the initial volume of water in the second graduated cylinder.
-The porosity of the sand bed was then calculated using the following formula:
+The volume of water added to the sand ($V_{pore}$) was determined by subtracting the final volume from the initial volume of water in the second graduated cylinder.
+The porosity of the sand bed was then calculated using the following formula.

 #### Equation 8